crumblingstatue/cowbump/design/ui.md

 Ctrl + A selects all filtered images.
 Ctrl + shift + A clears selection.
-Shift right clicking opens the `multi meta overlay`
+Shift right clicking opens the `multi meta overlay` Pressing `return` opens all selected images in the currently set external image viewer.

 Pressing `/` brings up the `filter editor overlay`.